-This booklet celebrates many of the Descendants of the Pioneers of the area, the children who attended the Logan Village School and also those who were working in the area by the time World War One had commenced.
+This file celebrates many of the Descendants of the Pioneers of the area, the children who attended the Logan Village School and also those who were working in the area by the time World War One had commenced.

 The first blocks of land were sold in Logan Village for 1 pound per acre on the 1st September 1863.
 Some of the first settlers were Mr John Watson, Mr George Hawkins, Mr W Norris, Mr Thomas Matthias, Mr John Pownall, Mr John Campbell, Mr William Ambrose, J & M Mellor and Mr William Drynan.